Toshi Seeger

 Toshi Seeger (born Toshi Aline Ohta; July 1, 1922 – July 9, 2013) was an American filmmaker, producer and environmental activist.
 A filmmaker who specialized in the subject of folk music, her credits include the 1966 film Afro-American Work Songs in a Texas Prison and the Emmy Award-winning documentary Pete Seeger: The Power of Song, released through PBS in 2007.
-In 1966, Seeger and her husband, folk-singer Pete Seeger, co-founded the Hudson River Sloop Clearwater, which seeks to protect the Hudson River and surrounding wetlands.
+In 1966, Seeger and her husband, folk singer Pete Seeger, co-founded the Hudson River Sloop Clearwater, which seeks to protect the Hudson River and surrounding wetlands.
 Additionally, they co-founded the Clearwater Festival (officially known as The Great Hudson River Revival), a major music festival held annually at Croton Point Park in Westchester County, New York.

 Early and personal life

 Toshi Seeger was born Toshi Aline Ohta on July 1, 1922, in Munich.
-Her mother, Virginia Harper Berry, was an American originally from Washington, D.C., while her father, Takashi Ohta, was a Japanese exile from Shikoku.
-Her grandfather, who had translated Marxist writings into Japanese, had been ordered to leave Japan.
+Her younger brother was Allen Homarei Ohta (May 12, 1924 Philadelphia-December 15, 1997 San Francisco).
+Toshi's and Homarei's mother, Virginia Harper Berry, was an American originally from Washington, D.C., while their father, Takashi Ohta, was a Japanese exile from Shikoku.

+Toshi's and Homarei's lives and careers were influenced by inherited progressive values.
+Their grandfather had translated Marxist writings into Japanese and had been involved in bringing Marxism to China.
+At some point he had been ordered to leave Japan.
 Takashi Ohta took his father's place, as permitted under Japanese law at the time, and went into exile.
 He met Virginia Berry while traveling, and they married and lived in Munich.
-Toshi and her mother moved to the United States when she was six months old; a well-known family story is her mother sent a telegram to her father "don't meet the boat" so that Toshi would not be seen as part Japanese when she arrived in the United States.
-Toshi was raised in Greenwich Village and Woodstock, New York.
-She attended the Little Red School House in Manhattan and graduated from The High School of Music & Art in 1940.
+Toshi and her mother moved to the United States when she was six months old; as a well-known family story goes, her mother sent a telegram to her father: "Don't meet the boat" so that Toshi would not be seen as part Japanese when she arrived in the United States.
+Toshi and her brother Homarei were raised in Greenwich Village and Woodstock, New York.
+The two attended the Little Red School House in Manhattan.
+Toshi graduated from The High School of Music & Art in 1940.
+Homarei graduated from St. John's College in 1945.

+Toshi and Homarei maintained contact and collaborated throughout their lives.
+Homarei worked as a cabinetmaker and was later involved with the International Longshore and Warehouse Union in California, a cause Toshi supported.
+Homarei also participated in Toshi's work on the East Coast.

-She met her future husband Pete Seeger at a square dance in 1939.
+Toshi met her future husband Pete Seeger at a square dance in 1939 while still in high school.
 The couple married in 1943 with an engagement ring bought with money borrowed from Pete's grandmother.
 In 1949 they moved to a log cabin without running water or electricity, with a view of the Hudson River.
 She has been credited as the foundation of Seeger's personal and professional success.
 Toshi, Pete, and their children went to Pete's hearings before the House Un-American Activities Committee (HUAC) in Washington during the 1950s.
 Pete Seeger was cited for contempt of Congress in 1961, but his conviction was later overturned.